neorning97/Master-s-thesis/scripts/3D_properties/README.md

 in each plot has no "adopted" segment, which is expected.

 **Collapsed A/B analysis**
-The collapsed analysis reduces the five subcompartment labels to two (A and B) for a simpler view of large-scale compartment switching.
-This is useful because A1/A2 differences are more subtle than the A/B boundary, and the collapsed view is easier to interpret statistically.
+The collapsed analysis reduces the six subcompartment labels to two (A and B) for a simpler view of large-scale compartment switching.
+This is useful because A1/A2/A3 differences are more subtle than the A/B boundary, and the collapsed view is easier to interpret statistically.